Modalities of operation

 Action through invitation

-CRISP would take up a study or research of a programme or policy only on invitation of a Government.
-The invitation for study All such invitations for studies will be considered by the Governing Body of CRISP for a decision to take up the study.
+CRISP will study or research a programme or policy only on being invited by a government.
+The invitation to study will be considered by the Governing Body of CRISP.

 Primary data collection